 Stress Management: Feeding the Brain

 Vitamin D is a steroid hormone with activity in the brain, and is called a “neurosteroid” by some.
 The vitamin D receptor (VDR) is widely distributed throughout the human brain, including the limbic system and prefrontal cortex, which are involved in regulation of mood and affect.
-One of the mechanisms of depression is thought to involve inflammatory processes in the brain and, interestingly, vitamin D is also known to have anti-inflammatory effects.
+One of the mechanisms of depression is thought to involve inflammatory processes in the brain, and interestingly, vitamin D is also known to have anti-inflammatory effects.
 Animal studies suggest that vitamin D may have a role in the production or maintenance of dopamine and serotonin levels in the brain.
 Finally, vitamin D has also been shown to influence the hypothalamic–pituitary–adrenal (HPA) axis, which is the primary system responsible for adaptation to stress.
-Although the role of vitamin D on adrenal function is not well-known, one study found that prenatal vitamin D deficiency leads to an increase in maternal corticosterone hormone.
+Although the role of vitamin D on adrenal function is not well known, one study found that prenatal vitamin D deficiency leads to an increase in maternal corticosterone hormone.

 Another study evaluated the effect of vitamin D when added to the antidepressant fluoxetine.
-A total of 42 patients with a diagnosis of major depressive disorder were randomized to receive daily either 1500 IU vitamin D3 plus 20 mg fluoxetine, or fluoxetine alone, for eight weeks.
+A total of 42 patients with a diagnosis of major depressive disorder were randomized to receive daily either 1,500 IU vitamin D3 plus 20 mg fluoxetine, or fluoxetine alone, for eight weeks.
 Researchers found that depression severity decreased significantly after intervention, with the vitamin D–plus-fluoxetine combination being significantly better than fluoxetine alone from the fourth week of treatment.

 Fish-derived omega‑3 fatty acids include eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA).
-EPA exerts well-documented anti-inflammatory effects: It competitively inhibits the production of proinflammatory cytokines such as prostaglandin E2 (PGE2) from arachidonic acid (AA), and leads to the production of anti-inflammatory cytokines by the cyclooxygenase (COX) enzymes.
+EPA exerts well-documented anti-inflammatory effects: EPA competitively inhibits the production of proinflammatory cytokines such as prostaglandin E2 (PGE2) from arachidonic acid (AA), and leads to the production of anti-inflammatory cytokines by the cyclooxygenase (COX) enzymes.
 EPA may also influence cell signaling and neurotransmitter production in the brain.
-It has also been shown to lower cortisol levels in patients with major depression, equally to antidepressants (fluoxetine).
+EPA has also been shown to lower cortisol levels in patients with major depression, equally to antidepressants (fluoxetine).

 An extensive body of research indicates that EPA exerts powerful antidepressant and mood-stabilizing effects.
 Data from many randomized trials and several meta-analyses show that EPA improves mood in patients with depression and bipolar disorder, as well as in patients with depressive symptoms but not necessarily meeting the criteria for major depression.
-Notably, a meta-analysis by Sublette et al found that supplements with EPA content greater than or equal to 60% showed benefit on standardized mean depression scores, with an effect size of approximately 50%, while supplements with less EPA were ineffective.
+Notably, a meta-analysis found that supplements with EPA content greater or equal to 60% showed benefit on standardized mean depression scores, with an effect size of approximately 50%, while supplements with less EPA were ineffective.

 Another study examined the effects of EPA alone (1000 mg), fluoxetine alone (20 mg), or both combined for eight weeks on patients with major depression.
 This study showed that EPA alone and fluoxetine alone were equally effective in managing the symptoms of depression; however, their combination resulted in the best improvement.
-The EPA-plus-fluoxetine combination was significantly better than fluoxetine or EPA alone from the fourth week of treatment.
+The EPA-and-fluoxetine combination was significantly better than fluoxetine or EPA alone from the fourth week of treatment.
 Response rates, defined as a 50% or greater decrease in baseline depression score, were 50%, 56%, and 81% in the fluoxetine, EPA, and combination groups, respectively.

 The family of B vitamins is important in the synthesis and metabolism of neurotransmitters and hormones such as estrogen.
 In addition, according to the homocysteine hypothesis of depression, elevations of the molecule homocysteine are implicated in the pathogenesis of depression.

 One study evaluated supplementation with one capsule of activated B vitamins among 330 patients with genetic polymorphisms of folic-acid metabolism and major depressive disorder (MDD).
-After eight weeks, 82.4% of patients showed a mean 25% reduction in homocysteine, while on average patients receiving placebo showed a small elevation in homocysteine.
+After eight weeks, 82.4% of patients showed a mean 25% reduction in homocysteine while on average, patients receiving placebo showed a small elevation in homocysteine.
 Patients receiving B vitamins also showed an average 12‑point reduction in depression symptoms by week eight, while 42% achieved full remission.

 Finally, although not a nutrient, lavender is an herbal medicine with a high level of scientific evidence supporting its effectiveness in the treatment of anxiety and comorbid depression.
 In Germany, an oral lavender preparation is approved for the treatment of anxiety.
 Studies show that it is equal to common anxiolytic medications such as paroxetine (Paxil) and lorazepam (Ativan) in the treatment of anxiety.